-Draft Research Plan for Syphilis Infection in Pregnancy: Screening
+Draft Research Plan for Syphilis Infection in Pregnant Women: Screening

 This opportunity for public comment expired on July 5, 2017 at 8:00 PM EST

 Note: This is a Draft Research Plan.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Research Plan will be used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.